Observations with KMOS

 Therefore a dedicated preparation tool KARMA (KMOS ARM

-Allocation) is being developed, which guides the astronomer through the
+Allocation) has been developed, which guides the astronomer through the

 different steps of observation preparation.
 As a plugin into the well-known